Crivella/ocr_translate/docs/source/plugins/index.rst

 How and which models are used is implemented entirely in plugins.

-Plugins can be installed by using the plugin collapsable menu on the extension, or by directly using the `manage_plugins/` endpoint (:doc:`see here <../contrib/api>`).
+Plugins can be installed by using the plugin collapsable menu on the extension, by directly using the `manage_plugins/` endpoint (:doc:`see here <../contrib/api>`) or by manually installing them in the server environment.

 ocr_translate-hugging_face
 --------------------------